stellarshenson/jupyterlab_parquet_viewer_extension/README.md

 - Simple table display showing your data in familiar spreadsheet format
 - Column headers with field names and simplified datatype indicators
 - Interactive column resizing - drag column borders to adjust width independently
-- Progressive loading - starts with 500 rows, automatically loads more as you scroll
+- Progressive loading - starts with 500 rows, automatically loads more as you scroll (your patience rewarded)
 - File statistics (column count, row count, file size) at a glance
-- Fixed status bar remains visible during horizontal scrolling
+- Fixed status bar remains visible during horizontal scrolling (because it got tired of moving)
 - Handles large files efficiently with server-side processing

 **Advanced filtering and sorting:**